JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-update-ui.md

    }
    ```

-   Here the `LazyColumn` composable shows the list of `Text` items, adds padding around the content and a space between the list items.
+  Here the `LazyColumn` composable shows the list of `Text` items, adds padding around the content, and adds a space between the list items.

 5. Follow Android Studio's suggestions to import the missing dependencies.
-6. Update the preview as well, fixing the issue with the `String` argument:
+6. Update the preview, passing a list as an argument:

    ```kotlin
    @Preview
    @Composable